gwdg/matrix-doc/content/termsofuse/_index.en.md

 ### Matrix accounts

-#### With inactive ZIH login
+#### With inactive Academic ID login

-If the ZIH login has expired, existing sessions are deleted.
+If the Academic ID login has expired, existing sessions are deleted.
 This means that you will be logged out of all Matrix clients in use.
-Access to the Matrix account is not possible with an expired ZIH login.
+Access to the Matrix account is not possible with an expired Academic ID.

-If the ZIH login is reactivated within 15 months, access to the Matrix account is possible again.
+If the Academic ID login is reactivated within 15 months, access to the Matrix account is possible again.
 However, there may be restrictions on access to encrypted messages:

 * Access to encrypted messages received during inactivity is not possible.
 * Access to older encrypted messages is only possible if either
   * the "Secure Backup" is active and its security key or phrase is known or
-  * the "E2E room keys" were exported before the ZIH login expired.
+  * the "E2E room keys" were exported before the Academic ID expired.

-#### If ZIH login is blocked
+#### If Academic ID login is blocked

-If the ZIH login has been expired for more than 15 months, the associated Matrix account will be deactivated.
+If the Academic ID login has been expired for more than 15 months, the associated Matrix account will be deactivated.

 The following Matrix account data will be deleted: